 When we were buying our house last year, we realised what a minefield of information the internet is!
-So we have put together a condensed guide of the things house buyers should know before they start the process.
+So we have put together a condensed guide of the things house buyers should know before they start looking for their first home.
 These are based on our own experience when buying our house.

 We are in England and this information is based on purchases in England.